GrantPem/Real_Allele/README.md

 python allele_driver.py -f TEST_V2.fasta -a TEST_V1_alleles.tsv
 Help command python allele_driverV5.py -h

+# Rare_Allele
+-Uses biopython version 1.81

+- The Rare_Allele Script is designed to determine allele frequencies and assign allele numbers from a consensus FASTA file containing DNA sequences while still retaining all sequences that pass the filter.

+- Can have an indefinite number of possible alleles assigned to one sample

+# Real_Allele 5
 - allele_driverV5.py is the version of the script used in this publication: https://www.sciencedirect.com/science/article/pii/S1877959X24000372